lacti/github-trending-slack-integration/README.md

 ## Schedule

-Fix a `defaultTable` in `scheduler.js` or set a `SCHEDULE` to env with this expression.
+Add a new `schedule.json` file copied from `schedule.example.json` file to set that to `SCHEDULE` environment variable.

 ```json
 {"dayOfWeek":["language period", ...], ...}
 ```

-For example, you can set like this if you want to receive the `c++ weekly` trend in every monday.
+`dayOfWeek` is a number and it is from 0 to 6 in order, Sunday, Monday, Tuesday, Wednesday, Thursday, Friday and Saturday.
+For example, you can set like this if you want to receive the `c++ weekly` trend in every Monday.

 ```json
 { "1": ["c++ weekly"] }